funkrusher/acme-framework-quarkus-jooq-gradle-liquibase/README.md

 ```code
 gradlew generateJooqCode
 ```
 The generated code will reside in the folder `acme-code-generator/src/main/generated`.
-The generator will fire up a mariadb-testcontainer automatically, apply the flyway-migrations to it and will then generate the code from this database-schema.
+The generator will fire up a mariadb-testcontainer automatically, apply the liquibase-migrations to it and will then generate the code from this database-schema.
 Afterwards the testcontainer is stopped again.

 ## Running the Unit-Tests